-Only one of the five states who voted on legalizing recreational cannabis in November turned it down.
-Arizona's Prop 205 didn't even come close to winning.
-Analysts were blaming the loss on the proposition being unbalanced in favor of existing medical cannabis dispensaries (a provision in Prop 205 gave medical dispensaries first dibs on retail licenses, leaving only about 20 licenses available for new entrepreneurs).
-But one very crucial (and creepy) factor that people seem to just gloss over was the pile of money—half a million dollars—that Insys Therapeutics dumped into the Arizonans For Responsible Drug Policy, who put on an aggressive anti-cannabis media campaign.
-It was one of the largest donations made to the group.
+In November 2016, Arizona’s Prop 205, which would have legalized recreational cannabis, didn’t even come close to passing.
+Analysts blamed the loss on the proposition being unbalanced in favor of existing medical cannabis dispensaries; a provision in Prop 205 gave medical dispensaries first dibs on retail licenses, leaving only about 20 licenses available for new entrepreneurs.
+But one very crucial (and creepy) factor that people seem to just gloss over was the substantial pile of money—half a million dollars—that Insys Therapeutics dumped into Arizonans For Responsible Drug Policy, which put out an aggressive anti-cannabis media campaign.
+It was one of the largest donations ever made to the group.

 To me, it just sounds like one drug dealer worrying about the new guy setting up shop in the neighborhood.
-And I'm not saying that flippantly, either.
-Insys manufactures both Marinol and Syndros, synthetic forms of THC that—at least in the case of Marinol, which has been on the market for some time as opposed to the brand-new Syndros—have had unpleasant side effects that aren't found in natural cannabis.
+And I’m not saying that flippantly, either.
+Insys manufactures both Marinol and Syndros, synthetic forms of THC that—at least in the case of Marinol, on the market for some time opposed to the brand-new Syndros—have unpleasant side effects that aren’t found in natural cannabis.

-Which brings me back to why I brought it up in the first place.
-(No, I'm not just bitching to hear my own voice.)
-When all these arrests were going down in December, FBI Assistant Director Diego Rodriguez said in a statement, “This case should be something the medical industry and the general public should pay close attention to because it’s one of the reasons we’re experiencing an epidemic of overdoses and deaths in this country.”
+That brings me back to why I brought this up in the first place.
+When all these arrests were going down in 2016, FBI Assistant Director Diego Rodriguez said in a statement, “This case should be something the medical industry and the general public should pay close attention to because it’s one of the reasons we’re experiencing an epidemic of overdoses and deaths in this country.”

-Here's the darkest part of the Insys story: Back in July 2016, a study conducted by the University of Georgia found that in states that have medical cannabis programs, a significantly lower number of painkillers were prescribed to patients.
-The study reviewed prescriptions filled through Medicare Part D and found that the average doctor prescribed an average of 1,826 fewer daily doses of painkillers per year.
+Here’s the darkest part of the Insys story: Back in July 2016, a study conducted by researchers at the University of Georgia found that in states with medical cannabis programs, a significantly lower number of painkillers were prescribed to patients.
+The study reviewed prescriptions filled through Medicare Part D and found the average doctor in those states prescribed 1,826 fewer daily doses of painkillers each year.

-The story of Insys isn't just a boogeyman tale.
-There is a very real possibility that in the coming years, we will find ourselves voting on the legalization of recreational cannabis.
-There will be some very rich and very corrupt people out there who will fight tooth and nail to keep you and your neighbors from allowing in what is basically their competition.
+The story of Insys isn’t just a bogeyman tale.
+Every year, we find ourselves holding our breath as lawmakers decide the fates of legalization bills.
+There are some very rich, very corrupt people out there who will fight tooth and nail to keep you or your neighbors from giving the competition a foothold.
 Remember this story.
-Remember how the Big Bad Wolf won, and don't let it happen here.
+Remember how the Big Bad Wolf won, and don’t let it happen here.

 Because we need it, folks.
-Not just on account of we're poor and desperate for money (and good God, are we poor and desperate for money), but because we have friends and family who are suffering from this opioid epidemic and legalizing cannabis is one very easy way to help fight this problem.
+Not just because we’re poor and desperate for money (and good God, is our state poor and desperate for money).
+New Mexico should do this because our friends and family are suffering from this opioid epidemic, and legalizing cannabis is one easy way to alleviate this problem.